 As for the spray that the fogger outputs, that, too, is safe to use around different plants.
 Using a fogger means that the solution will come out as fog and won’t harm your plants.

 Is it efficient?

-When it comes to foggers for greenhouses, which implies smaller spaces, you should think about a fogger that is able to deliver as small of droplets as possible.
-And that means that an ultra-low volume (ULV) cold fogger or pulse-jet thermal fogger probably will be your best bet, because they are able to emit very small particles, making sure that your insecticide or pesticide solution covers all the surfaces in your greenhouse as well as gets into even the tiny cracks.
+When it comes to foggers for greenhouses, this implies smaller spaces.
+So, you should think about a fogger that can deliver the smallest droplets possible.
+This means that an ultra-low volume (ULV) cold fogger or a thermal fogger would probably be your best bet.
+These foggers can emit very small particles, making sure that your insecticide or pesticide covers all the surfaces in your greenhouse and gets into the tiniest of cracks.

 There are multiple benefits of using a fogger to get rid of pests in greenhouses.